-How to Purify Salt Water: ALL Methods You Must Know
+How to Purify Salt Water: 4 Methods That Work

 A whopping 70% of Earth’s surface is covered by water, but most of this is saline ocean water, which is non-potable and thus unsuitable for human consumption.

 Yet, this doesn’t mean we can’t tap into this resource; quite the contrary!
-And this is what we’re going to talk about today: all the methods on hand for purifying salty water and turning it from something harmful into something we can drink.
+And this is what we’re going to talk about today: the actual, field-tested methods for purifying salty water and turning it from something harmful into something we can drink.

 So let’s jump right into it and see how to an water into refreshing, life-saving drinkable water.

-Now, imagine you find yourself stranded near the coastline or out in the open sea, with no fresh drinking water within reach.
-The only viable option would be to purify the ocean water yourself.
+Before I explain the fine details of desalination, let’s put things into perspective.
+What if you find yourself stranded near the coastline or out in the open sea with no fresh drinking water within reach?
+The only viable option is to purify the ocean water yourself.
 Let’s learn how to do it.

 A common method to generate fresh water from salty seawater is solar distillation.
 It’s a mobile and sustainable approach requiring nothing more than the sun’s heat to distill the water.